dev-xo/remix-saas/README.md

 ## Quickstart

-Initialize template running the following commands in your console:
+To get started, run the following commands in your console:

 ```sh
 # Initializes template in your workspace: